-The name of this Division of the American Society for Engineering Education (ASEE) shall be the Engineering Libraries Division (ELD).
+The name of this Division of the American Society for Engineering Education (the Society, ASEE) shall be the Engineering Libraries Division (the Division, ELD).

 ARTICLE II.
 Objectives.